AlbertoGhub/Personal-Summarizer-Ollama-LangChain_V2_Streamlit/README.md

 - Before executing the project, ensure that ollama is running.
 - Bear in mind that all processing and inference are performed locally.
 - Make sure your system supports running the selected LLM ```(some may require > 8GB RAM).```
+- In the notebook folder, there is the ipynb file which was used to first test the app's functionality.

 ## ⚠️ **Limitations**
 - **Model Selection:** The accuracy of responses depends on the model you choose.
 Some models may generate better results than others.
 It is then a good practice to verify the model that suits your needs.